PATRIC3/mic_prediction/README.md

 # 1 Prerequisites

-The model requires the installation of XGBoost and the kmc tool.
+The model requires the installation of Python\*, XGBoost (and python API), and the kmc tool.
 The kmc tool must be in your paths otherwise the script will fail to run.
+Section 1.1 goes into how KMC is installed, section 1.2 goes into the installation of XGBoost, section 1.2.1 goes into the python API installation using traditional Python, and section 1.2.2 goes into the python API installation if you used Anaconda to install Python.

+\*Note that Python 2.7 is required, Python 3 will not work.

 ## 1.1 Installing KMC
 Linux and Mac OS X executables for KMC are available through this URL: http://sun.aei.polsl.pl/REFRESH/index.php?page=projects&project=kmc&subpage=download.
 Download the executable and untar the file using